GaryZhangYue/RockCreek_16S_2022/README.md

 In the sub-directory script/:
 qiime2_merge_sequence_2_runs.csh was used to merge the qiime2 feature tables and representative sequences;
-moving_picture_analysis.csh was used to call QIIME2 function to perform data analysis, including rarefication, generation of a rooted phylogenetic tree and taxonomy classification, as well as alpha and beta diversity analysis; some of the output files were used as input to the R data analysis files picrust2_unstratified_new_group.csh was used to call picrust2 to infer functional gene abundance
+moving_picture_analysis.csh was used to call QIIME2 function to perform data analysis, including rarefaction, generation of a rooted phylogenetic tree and taxonomy classification, as well as alpha and beta diversity analysis; some of the output files were used as input to the R data analysis files picrust2_unstratified_new_group.csh was used to call picrust2 to infer functional gene abundance

 The configuration files associated with qiime2_merge_sequence_2_runs.csh and moving_picture_analysis.csh were included in the directory config_files/